rhyslee211/virtual-deck/README.md

 ## Setting Up Your Virtual Deck

 To build your own Virtual Deck, follow the instructions below.
 Alternatively, you can download a prebuilt release and run it directly—no extra steps required (currently available for Windows only).
+When running the prebuilt release for the first time, an "Unknown publisher" popup may appear; click "More info" and then "Run anyway" to proceed.

 ```powershell
 npm install